Theprashil/Theprashil.github.io/_posts/2020-09-23-thm-Internal-Writeup.md

 **Difficulty:** Hard
 <!--more-->
 ## Intro
 Namaste everyone.
-This is my first [writeup](http://writeup.So).
+This is my first writeup.
 So if there are any mistakes please feel free to reach out to me.
-Also thanks to TheMayor for creating this box.
-As a begineer into ctfs i really enjoyed solving this box.
+Also thanks to **TheMayor** for creating this box.
+As a begineer into ctf's I really enjoyed solving this box.

 Before we get started i wanna shed some light into the type of box we are dealing and short description of the attack.
 To get the userflag you need to exploit the wordpress site running at the specific directory.
 For root, you need to enumerate, find the local jenkins server bruteforce it and get a shell where you can get info for creds to ssh into root user.